JorgeMedina-88/pdsnd_github/README.md

 ### Credits
 Udacity Core Curriculum- Introduction to Python Udacity Mentor Help- Various questions and responses under Explore US bikeshare data

+### Notes
+As the project and contents were done via a paid Udacity course please check with Udacity administrators before using the data files